Sphinx Virtuosi - Songs for Our Times

 This debut album represents the rich history of the Sphinx Organization and the vibrant future of classical music by centering the artistry of extraordinary composers and artistic visionaries of color.

-Focused on increasing representation of Black and Latinx artists in classical music and recognizing artistic excellence, Sphinx is a leading national social justice and arts organization with the mission of transforming lives through the power of diversity in the arts.
+Focused on increasing the representation in classical music and celebrating excellence, Sphinx is a leading arts organization with the mission of transforming lives through the power of the arts.

-Now in its 27th year of programming, Sphinx envisions a world where the classical music field looks like our communities: where every young person has the opportunity to express themselves and learn classical music; where audiences reflect the people we see on our streets; and where leadership—on stage and off—includes all deserving voices.
-With 1,100 alumni, a digital reach of 60 million through social media and other online platforms, and more than $10 million invested in the careers of Black and Latinx classical musicians, Sphinx has followed a vision to empower its premiere touring ensemble, Sphinx Virtuosi, to lead the way in evolving the classical music canon.
+Now in its 27th year of programming, Sphinx envisions a day where every young person has the opportunity to express themselves and learn classical music, where audiences reflect the people we see on our streets, and where leadership - onstage and off – includes all deserving voices.
+Our work transforms lives by addressing the systemic lack of access within Black and Latino communities.
+We are working toward a future in which our art form reflects our greater society.
+With 1,200 alumni, a digital reach of 100 million through social media and other online platforms, and more than $11 million invested in the artist careers Sphinx has followed a vision to empower its premiere touring ensemble, Sphinx Virtuosi, to lead the way in evolving the classical music sphere.

 Track List